 According to Scriptures, father Yahweh created all things by means of Yahushua the messiah.

 And to make all men see what is the fellowship of the mystery, which from the beginning of the world hath been hid in the deity (father Yahweh), who created all things through Yahushua messiah.
 (Eph.
 3:9)

 All things were made by him (logos); and without him was not any thing made that was made.
 (John 1:3)

 Therefore, it was the logos who is identified as Yahweh eloahim who created Adam.

 Then Yahweh eloahim formed man of dust from the ground, and breathed into his nostrils the breath of life; and man became a living being.
 (Genesis 2:7)

-It was the preexistent Yahushua who appeared as the ruach being/angel named Yahweh to Moses in the burning bush and spoke to him.
+It was the preexistent Yahushua, the ruach being or angel named Yahweh, who appeared to Moses in the burning bush and spoke to him.